Trump Organization trademark raises suspicions that family could profit from Florida airport name change

 Still, the trademark applications for “DONALD J. TRUMP INTERNATIONAL AIRPORT,” “PRESIDENT DONALD J. TRUMP INTERNATIONAL AIRPORT” and “DJT” raised eyebrows, given Trump’s known interest in renaming buildings, train stations or airports after himself, the broad scope of the applications and the potential for his family to profit.

-The trademark application is unusual — hubs named for leaders like Ronald Reagan, John F. Kennedy or Bill and Hillary Clinton aren’t privately licensed by the former presidents or their families, trademark attorney Josh Gergen told CNN.
+The trademark application is unusual — hubs named for leaders like Ronald Reagan, John F. Kennedy or Bill and Hillary Clinton were not protected with trademark filings by the former presidents or their families, trademark attorney Josh Gerben told CNN.
+For example, the trademark for Reagan National Airport is owned by the Metropolitan Washington Airports Authority.

-“Normally, the private individual who’s being honored isn’t protecting his or her name as a trademark,” Gergen said.
+“Normally, the private individual who’s being honored isn’t protecting his or her name as a trademark,” Gerben said.

 Plus, the trademark includes a lengthy list of goods and services that would fall under its purview.
 It includes watches, clocks, jewelry, clothing, collectible coins, tie clips, belts, restaurants, airport baggage check-in, airport construction and “plastic slippers used in the airport environment when going through security to keep feet and socks clean.”

-Note: CORRECTION: This story has been updated to correct the spelling of Josh Gerben’s name and to note that Shevrin Jones serves in the Senate.